taniarascia/taniarascia.com/content/pages/me.md

 template: page
 ---

 I’m Tania Rascia, a web developer, technical writer, and former chef from Chicago.
-I currently work as a front end software engineer and I've written for many [developer publications](/publications).
+I currently work as a front end software engineer for a startup, and I've written for many [developer publications](/publications).

 I started this website as a place to document everything I learned while going through a [career change](/how-i-made-a-career-change-into-web-development/).
 I [learn in public](/learn) and write about everything I know.

 I aim to create a beautiful corner of the web free of ads, sponsored posts, newsletter pop-ups, affiliate links, and the rest of the annoying noise we're so accustomed to seeing on the internet these days.

+### Newsletter

+I send out a message whenever I write something new.
+Sign up for the newsletter to get notified.

-<a class="button" href="https://taniarascia.substack.com">Subscribe</a>
+<a class="button" href="https://taniarascia.substack.com">Join the newsletter</a>

 ![Me](../images/taniafull.jpg)